Selecting and/or Arranging for Appropriate Services for Incarcerated, Institutionalized, Detained or Deported Parents

 or call ICE Detention Reporting and Info Line at (888)351-4024

-2. Enter the incarcerated/detained parent’s address, including his/her prison identification number or detention identification number, in the Client Notebook.
+2. Enter the incarcerated/detained parent’s address, including their prison identification number or detention identification number, in the Client Notebook.

 3. Contact the institution to determine the identity of the parent’s counselor, then contact the counselor to find out: